aasthagautam12/projectTracker/README.md

 Run Frontend and Backend
 BACKEND
+3. winget install ffmpeg(after this go to new terminal to continue other process)
 4. Navigate to the file where ur backend is
 5. pip install -r requirement.txt
 6. python -m uvicorn main:app --reload --host 0.0.0.0 --port 8000